Advertising

 It's important to make the most of your advertising spend.
 Work out a maximum budget.
 Identify which options give the best possible return.
 It could be one or two adverts in a more expensive medium, or several adverts in cheaper outlets.

-• an advertisement costs £2,000
+• if an ad costs £2,000 and reaches 20,000 people

-• 50% of whom are potential customers
+• assume 50% of that audience are your target customers

 Managing responses